Contact SalesLog in

 5. Interpret the result: Compare the obtained p-value with your chosen significance level (commonly 0.05).
 If the p-value is less than the significance level, you reject the null hypothesis and conclude that there’s a significant association between the variables.
 Otherwise, you fail to reject the null hypothesis.

-If the p-value is less than or equal to 0.05 (or any chosen significance level), it suggests the result is statistically significant.
-This means the observed result is significant at the α level.
+If the p-value is less than or equal to 0.05 (or any chosen significance level), this suggests that the result is statistically significant, meaning that the observed result is significant at the α level.

-This means the probability of obtaining an extreme result, assuming the null hypothesis is true, is very low.
+This indicates that the probability of obtaining an extreme result – assuming the null hypothesis is true – is very low.
 Typically, this probability is less than 5%.

-Therefore, you reject the null hypothesis in favor of the alternative hypothesis.
+Therefore, you reject the null hypothesis in favour of the alternative hypothesis.
 This indicates some evidence to support the claim made by the alternative hypothesis.

-If the p-value is greater than 0.05, it suggests that the observed result is not statistically significant at the chosen significance level.
-In other words, there’s insufficient evidence to reject the null hypothesis.
+If the p-value is greater than 0.05, this suggests that the observed result is not statistically significant at the chosen significance level.
+In other words, there is insufficient evidence to reject the null hypothesis.
 This means we cannot conclude that the observed result differs from what would be expected under the null hypothesis.

 P-values indicate the likelihood of observing the data, assuming the null hypothesis is true.
 They are not direct measures of the probability of hypotheses being true or false.